BRIDE PRIDE FAQs

 Are there are other fees?
 If you are getting married, there will be a fee to obtain your marriage license.
 Fees vary in each town, but in Provincetown, the total cost to obtain your marriage license is $50.00.
 This includes two certified copies of your marriage license once the Town Clerk records your marriage with the state (see next section).
 If you are renewing your vows at Bride Pride, there are no other costs associated with the event.

-When is Girl Splash?
-Girl Splash is July 18 - 22, 2017.
-The Girl Splash line-up may be viewed on the Provincetown for Women site.
+When is 2018 Women's Week?
+Women's Week is October 8 - 14, 2018.
+The Women's Week line-up may be viewed on the Women's Week site.
 If events do not appear up to date, check back from time to time.
 After you have registered, we will send you newsletter updates regularly with information.

 When do I need to arrive to be a part of Bride Pride?
 If you are getting married, see the Marriage License Application Process section below for more information on the timing required for securing your Marriage License.
-We recommend arriving no later than Tuesday (July 18) so that you can get everything in order and enjoy the events that Girl Splash has planned this year.
-If you are renewing your vows, you may come anytime you like - even for just the day - but we do suggest you arrive in Provincetown earlier - Girl Splash is going to be amazing this year.
-You'll want to meet all the women from across the planet who are attending, hear the new talent we have in store for the week and, participate in events that will be just for you as a part of Bride Pride.
+We recommend arriving no later than Tuesday (October 9) so that you can get everything in order and enjoy the events that Women's Week has planned..
+If you are renewing your vows, you may come anytime you like - even for just the day - but we do suggest you arrive in Provincetown earlier - Women's Week is always amazing.
+You'll want to meet all the women from across the planet who are attending, hear the new talent Provincetown has in store for the week and, participate in events that will be just for you as a part of Bride Pride.